-The president of the university shall be the chief executive officer of the university system and shall exercise such executive powers as necessary for its appropriate governance under the authority of the board.
-The president shall be the primary spokesperson for the university to the alumni of the institution, the news media, the educational world, and the general public and shall administer university policies as promulgated by the board, speak for the university as its official head, and coordinate all activities of each campus of the institution directly or through designated representatives.
+The president of the university shall be the chief executive officer of the university system and shall exercise such executive powers as necessary for its appropriate governance under the authority of the Board of Trustees.
+The president shall be the primary spokesperson for the university to the alumni of the institution, the news media, the educational world, and the general public and shall administer university policies as promulgated by the board, speak for the university as its chief executive officer, and coordinate all activities of each campus of the institution directly or through designated representatives.
 The president shall report directly to the board the current affairs of all components of the university system and shall discuss with the board basic issues, new or alternative directions, and recommendations on new policies.
 The president shall direct, coordinate and implement the planning, development, and appraisal of all activities of the university system and shall be directly responsible to the board for its operation.

-The president is assisted in directing the affairs of the university by an executive assistant for equal opportunity programs, the provost and the vice presidents of the university, and by the chancellors of the Senior campuses.
-The provost, the vice presidents reporting to the president and the executive assistant for equal opportunity programs are appointed by and serve at the pleasure of the president.
+The president is assisted in directing the affairs of the university by an executive assistant for equal opportunity programs, the executive vice president for academic affairs and provost and the vice presidents of the university, and by the chancellors of the comprehensive campuses.
+The executive vice president for academic affairs and provost, the vice presidents reporting to the president and the executive assistant for equal opportunity programs are appointed by and serve at the pleasure of the president.

-VICE PRESIDENT FOR ACADEMIC AFFAIRS AND PROVOST
+EXECUTIVE VICE PRESIDENT FOR ACADEMIC AFFAIRS AND PROVOST

-The vice president for academic affairs and provost is the second ranking officer of the university and is empowered to act for the president in the absence of the chief executive officer.
-The provost has the responsibility for the overall supervision of academic affairs of the university and for ensuring the integrity of the academic mission of the institution.
+The executive vice president for academic affairs and provost is the second ranking officer of the university and is empowered to act for the president in the absence of the chief executive officer.
+The executive vice president for academic affairs and provost has the responsibility for the overall supervision of academic affairs of the university and for ensuring the integrity of the academic mission of the institution.
 This officer is appointed by the president and confirmed by the Board of Trustees.
-The provost is responsible for curriculum development and academic standards in the schools and colleges of the Columbia campus and represents all campuses of the university system on academic issues to the Commission on Higher Education.
-The provost provides budgetary oversight for all USC Columbia academic units and academic support areas and manages the academic and strategic planning processes for those units.
-The provost oversees the tenure and promotion process, the sabbatical, faculty awards and endowed chairs programs, faculty recruitment and retention, academic leadership development, the development and approval of all academic programs, university policy and procedures, and university accreditation.
-The provost also supervises such academic support services as the university libraries, enrollment management, fellowships and scholar programs, international programs, residential learning centers, records and registration, and the university press, and will, when requested to do so by the president, represent the president at such times and places as may be appropriate.
+The executive vice president for academic affairs and provost is responsible for curriculum development and academic standards in the schools and colleges of the Columbia and regional campuses and represents all campuses of the university system on academic issues to the Commission on Higher Education.
+The executive vice president for academic affairs and provost provides budgetary oversight for all USC Columbia academic units and academic support areas and manages the academic and strategic planning processes for those units.
+The executive vice president for academic affairs and provost oversees the tenure and promotion process, undergraduate and graduate studies, the sabbatical, faculty awards and endowed chairs programs, faculty recruitment and retention, academic leadership development, the development and approval of all academic programs, university policy and procedures, and university accreditation.
+The executive vice president for academic affairs and provost also supervises such academic support services as the university libraries, enrollment management, fellowships and scholar programs, international programs, distributed learning, residential learning centers, records and registration, and the university press, and will, when requested to do so by the president, represent the president at such times and places as may be appropriate.

-The senior vice provosts, vice provosts, associate provosts and assistant provosts and the academic, executive and regional campus deans are appointed by and serve at the pleasure of the vice president for academic affairs and provost.
+The senior vice provosts, vice provosts, associate provosts and assistant provosts and the academic and executive deans are appointed by and serve at the pleasure of the executive vice president for academic affairs and provost.